Access market/portfolio data and submit trade orders in Matlab via Interactive-Brokers (IB), using the IB-Matlab application.

 - Backtesting – IB-Matlab does not include backtesting functionality, but can easily integrate with either WFAToolbox or TA Developer backtesting and analysis applications, which can be used to develop, test and deploy trading algorithms, all within the Matlab environment.

 No other solution provides this rich set of features – not even close.
 Shop around and see for yourself.
-In fact, I am so confident that you will not find a better product, that I am happy to help your search: you can start here.
-When you’re satisfied, come back here to get your free trial.
+In fact, we are so confident that you will not find a better product, that we are happy to help your search: you can start here.
+When you are satisfied, come back here to get your free trial.
 You will not be disappointed.

 Free trial version

-A fully-functional free trial version is available upon request – please email me and I will be happy to send you a no-obligations copy and to help you install it on your system.
+A fully-functional free trial version is available – just request your trial and you will get a no-obligations copy with detailed installation and usage instructions.
 There are absolutely no strings attached: the trial is completely free and fully functional, just limited in duration.

 In order to use the trial, you need an active IB account.
 Since the trial is time-limited, it makes sense to ask for the trial only when you have the IB account ready.